-When stitching angled sashes, such as the sashings around blocks on point, you size the height, width and repeats as you normally do top fit the space.
-Use Square up quilt to find
+When stitching angled sashes, such as the sashings around blocks on point, you size the height, width and repeats as you normally do

-12.5.7 Repeating Block Patterns in Borders or Sashes
+(g) Repeating Block Patterns in Borders or Sashes

 It isn't always necessary to have a block or border pattern be continuous in a border or sash.
 You can use a single block pattern that has the start and end points at the same location.